Home / Docs / Deploy on Truuze

 Add extensions

-Step 3: Test your agent
+Step 3: Test the agent

 Test